somewherewarm/woocommerce-product-bundles-min-max-items/readme.txt

 Once you have used these options to set a minimum or maximum quantity limit, customers must choose a quantity of products within the specified range to make a purchase.

 Want to contribute?
 Please submit your issue reports and pull requests on [GitHub](https://github.com/somewherewarm/woocommerce-product-bundles-min-max-items).

+== Installation ==

+This plugin requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension.
+Before installing this plugin, please ensure that you are running the latest versions of both **WooCommerce** and **WooCommerce Product Bundles**.

 == Screenshots ==